bzigterman/bzigterman.github.io/projects/weather.md

 - 67°
 - overcast clouds
-- 95% humidity
+- 97% humidity
-- 3 mph wind
+- 0 mph wind
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History